 Where can I buy products made with Wisconsin Cranberries?

 Wisconsin Cranberries are used as an ingredient in many juices, sauces and foods that use sweetened dried cranberries like granola, cereals and more.
-Although many processed foods in your grocery store will not specifically say where the cranberries come from, you can be sure you’re buying Wisconsin Cranberries if you see the “Made With Wisconsin Cranberries” label, if you buy direct from a Wisconsin grower or handler, or if you purchase any products from the online Cranberry Store.
+Although many processed foods in your grocery store will not specifically say where the cranberries come from, you can be sure you’re buying Wisconsin Cranberries if you see the “Made With Wisconsin Cranberries” label or if you buy direct from a Wisconsin grower or handler.

 Why can’t I find fresh cranberries year round?